peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 For example, you could create one video component that supports multiple video providers (i.e. YouTube, Vimeo, Twitch) or multiple video components that each support one provider.
 The former provides a higher-level of abstraction because it hides away details about the video provider.
 -->
+Material-ui and Polymer’s Paper Elements are general purpose component libraries, designed for a wide-range of applications.
+They provide low-